-Marcie, Ken and their daughter Samantha came for an extended vacation in Park City in 2000 and never left.
+In 2000, Marcie and her husband Ken came to Park City for an extended vacation with their daughter Samantha and never left.
 They now live on the lake in Northshore, one of the Silver Springs communities.
 They enjoy skiing, golf, horseback riding and cooking.
-In addition, they currently own Java Cow Cafe & Bakery and Java Cow Ice Creamery on Main Street in Historic Old Town.
+In addition, they currently own Java Cow Cafe & Bakery on Main Street in Historic Old Town.